Facebook’s parent company, Meta, is set to lay off thousands of employees this week to combat economic headwinds.

 In addition to its ad-supported business woes, investors have been worried about Zuckerberg’s decision to devote major funds to developing the metaverse.

-According to, The Wall Street Journal the layoffs could impact “many thousands” of Meta employees, saying that an official announcement would be made Wednesday.
+According to The Wall Street Journal, the layoffs could impact “many thousands” of Meta employees.
+The paper said an official announcement would be made on Wednesday.

 In his announcement of Meta’s disappointing third-quarter results, CEO Mark Zuckerberg said the firm’s staff would not increase by the end of 2023 and might decrease slightly.

-The latest plans from Meta follow recent announcements by other tech firms to freeze hiring or cut their workforce as the industry fights economic headwinds.
+Meta’s latest plans follow recent announcements by other tech firms to freeze hiring or cut their workforce as the industry fights economic headwinds.

 However, on Thursday Silicon Valley firms Stripe and Lyft announced large-scale layoffs while Amazon said it would freeze hiring in its corporate offices.

-Ad-supported platforms such as Facebook and Alphabet’s Google are suffering from advertisers’ budget cuts as they struggle with inflation and rising interest rates.
+Ad-supported platforms such as Facebook and Alphabet’s Google suffer from advertisers’ budget cuts as they struggle with inflation and rising interest rates.